 Why Use Shredded Chicken for Salad

 Poached chicken is moist, tender, and easy to shred.
-It mixes well with dressings without being chewy or rubbery.
+It mixes well with mayonnaise, herbs, celery, onion, grapes, nuts, and other chicken salad ingredients without turning chewy or rubbery.

 How to Shred Chicken With Forks